Jyotirmoyp/cv/index.md

 Amount: $500

-`2010-2015`
-• __INSPIRE Scholarship__, Department of Science and Technology, Govt. of India, for being top 1% students in high school board exam

-Amount $4200

 ## Academic Achievements

-• __Institute medal__ for the best PhD thesis, Centre for Earth Sciences, Indian Institute of Science, 2025

 • Obtained __highest grade in PhD course work__ (7.1/8) at Centre for Earth Sciences, Indian Institute of Science, 2015 academic year